TripleTen Academic Catalog

 • If, at any point, they decide to return to the job search, we'll be more than happy to set them up for success by providing career advice and reviewing their career materials.

-TripleTen does offer career placement services externships opportunities to its graduates, however completion of a program is not a guarantee of future employment or advancement.
+TripleTen does offer career placement services and externships opportunities to its graduates, however completion of a program is not a guarantee of future employment or advancement.

 While we believe that your completion of a TripleTen program will enhance your knowledge base and skill set and make you a more well-rounded employee or employment candidate, we do not and cannot make any representations regarding your future employment or advancement.

-Career Acceleration Program and Money-Back Guarantee
+Money-Back Guarantee

 If you enroll in a Program under a money-back guarantee of employment or promotion, you may receive your money back if you fail to find a new job or obtain a promotion within your current organization, subject to the conditions outlined in the Terms of Use.